andygodish/wikijs-storage/kubernetes/openshift/upgrading-rhol.md

 ### Run the Operator on Specific Nodes

 The operator itself should be run on an infrastructure node (not sure if an infa node is openshift specific or if it is synonymous with controlplane/master node).
 Update the yaml for the operator resource itself and add the appropirate `nodeSelector` and `tolerations` as indicated by your cluster.
+Those yaml configurations should be placed at,

+- `spec.install.spec.deployments[].cluster-logging-operator.spec.template.spec.nodeselector`
+- `spec.install.spec.deployments[].cluster-logging-operator.spec.template.spec.tolerations`

 ### Create OpenShift Logging Instance